St. Louis, MO to Billings, MT Movers (NEW 2026 Costs)

 - Billings's population is about 37% less than St. Louis.

-- Billings's public transportation has a score of 3 out of 10 versus St. Louis's lower score of 8.
+- Billings's public transportation score of 3 out of 10 is lower than St. Louis's score of 8.

 - Billings is less walkable than St. Louis with a score of 35 out of 100 vs St. Louis's 66 out of 100.

-- Billings has a bike-friendliness score 47 out of 100, which means it isn't as accessible to and safe for cyclists as St. Louis, which has a score of 58 out of 100.
+- Billings has a bike-friendliness score of 47 out of 100, which means it isn't as accessible or safe for cyclists as St. Louis, which has a score of 58.

 - Billings's crime rate is lower than St. Louis with a score of 48.63 compared to St. Louis's 69.65.
 This means that Billings neighborhoods are safer than 48.63% of all U.S. neighborhoods, and St. Louis neighborhoods are safer than 69.65%.